Itinerary

 Last day in Oaxaca

-Flying to the Yucatan
+Flying to Yucatan

 Welcome to Playa del Carmen!